Alaska King Salmon Fishing (Chinook)

 video taken and provided by – superscot69 |

 Two runs of wild Kenai River King salmon combine to support the largest recreational King Salmon fishery in Alaska.
-The early run of Kenai River Kings averages about 16,000 fish and enters the river from mid-May through June.
+The early run of Kenai River Kings has averaged about 15,000 fish in recent years and enters the river from mid-May through late June.
 The late run starts the first of July and peaks in the second and third week of July.
-The late run of Kenai King Salmon averages about 41,000 fish.
-Alaska Salmon fishing for late run Kenai Kings closes on July 31, although these fish can continue to return into August.
-Alaska Salmon Fishing pressure is by far greater in the late run as the majority of the fishing occurs in the lower 10-15 miles of the river.
+The late run of Kenai King Salmon averages about 45,000 fish.
+Fishing for late run Kenai Kings closes on July 31, although these fish will continue to return well into August.
+Alaska Salmon Fishing pressure is by far greater in the late run and the majority of the fishing occurs in the lower 10-15 miles of the river.

 The Kasilof River is 20 minutes south of the Kenai and also receives excellent returns of Alaska king salmon.
 In May and June, the Kasilof sees a run of both hatchery and wild kings and in July it sees a robust run of large, wild king salmon that can rival Kenai kings in size.
 The Kasilof is a smaller river than the Kenai and is fished from drift boats (no motors) which makes for a very unique and peaceful fishing experience.